Triangle Shirtwaist Factory fire: Fire

 At approximately 4:40 pm on Saturday, March 25, 1911, as the workday was ending, a fire flared up in a scrap bin under one of the cutter's tables at the northeast corner of the 8th floor.
-The first fire alarm was sent at 4:45 pm by a passerby on Washington Place who saw smoke coming from the 8th floor.
+The first fire alarm was sent at 4:45 pm; John Gregory, a 24-year-old passerby from East 83rd Street, was the first to spot the blaze from outside, seeing smoke from the upper floor windows as he passed the building.
+He rushed inside, shouted to an elevator operator that the building was on fire, then jumped into a freight elevator and rode to the tenth floor.
 Both owners of the factory were in attendance and had invited their children to the factory on that afternoon.

 The Fire Marshal concluded that the likely cause of the fire was the disposal of an unextinguished match or cigarette butt in a scrap bin containing two months' worth of accumulated cuttings.
 Beneath the table in the wooden bin were hundreds of pounds of scraps left over from the several thousand shirtwaists that had been cut at that table.
 The scraps piled up from the last time the bin was emptied, coupled with the hanging fabrics that surrounded it; the steel trim was the only thing that was not highly flammable.

 Although smoking was banned in the factory, cutters were known to sneak cigarettes, exhaling the smoke through their lapels to avoid detection.
 A New York Times article suggested that the fire had been started by the engines running the sewing machines.
 A series of articles in Collier's noted a pattern of arson among certain sectors of the garment industry whenever their particular product fell out of fashion or had excess inventory in order to collect insurance.
 The Insurance Monitor, a leading industry journal, observed that shirtwaists had recently fallen out of fashion, and that insurance for such stock was "fairly saturated with moral hazard".
 Although Blanck and Harris were known for having had four previous suspicious fire claims, arson was not suspected in this case.

 A photograph of the building's south side, which ran the day after the disaster in the March 26, 1911, issue of The New York Times.
 Windows marked by an X are those from which 50 women jumped.

 62 people jumped or fell from windows.